Custom Source Layers

 error box warning that the process may not work correctly

-With either link (map server page or wms file), we get a new link that appears in the URL template box.
-You should add a title for your layer, then press SAVE to display the layer on your map.
+After clicking Go, a new link appears in the URL template box.
+Add a title for your layer and press Save to display it on your map.

 in the custom source edit box, the field for URL template has an orange box around it to make it obvious